Lane Kenworthy, The Good Society

 Inclusion doesn’t require full mixing.
 Not every neighborhood or school has to perfectly match the racial mix in the population.
 Yet we can’t have genuine inclusion if a group is heavily separated from others.

-Residential segregation has been a core feature of the exclusion of blacks from the American community, particularly in northern cities.6 Figure 18 shows that segregation in housing between blacks and whites has declined significantly since 1970.7 Both of the standard measures, the dissimilarity index and the isolation index, suggest this.
-The level of segregation remains quite high; more than half of blacks and whites would have to move to a different neighborhood to get to full integration.
+Residential segregation has been a core feature of the exclusion of Blacks from the American community, particularly in northern cities.10 Figure 21 shows that segregation in housing between Blacks and whites has declined significantly since 1970.11 Both of the standard measures, the dissimilarity index and the isolation index, suggest this.
+The level of segregation remains quite high; about half of Blacks and whites would have to move to a different neighborhood to get to full integration.
 Still, we do see progress.

 In K-12 schools the pattern has been very different.
-Here a useful measure is the share of black children who attend a majority nonwhite school.
+Here a useful measure is the share of Black children who attend a majority nonwhite school.
 Prior to the mid-1950s Brown v.
 Board of Education Supreme Court ruling, school segregation was the law in 17 southern states.
-As figure 19 shows, there was enormous progress in reducing school segregation in the south in the 1960s.
-But since 1970 there’s been no further advance, and even a little backsliding.8
+As figure 22 shows, there was enormous progress in reducing school segregation in the south in the 1960s.
+But since 1970 there’s been no further advance, and even some backsliding.12

-As figure 20 shows, in 1960 young black men were more than twice as likely as their white counterparts to serve time in jail or prison.
-As the country adopted a “lock ’em up” approach to crime control beginning in the 1970s, this racial gap exploded.9 In 2000, 12% of African American males aged 20-24 were incarcerated, versus 2% of whites.
+As figure 23 shows, in 1960 young Black men were more than twice as likely as their white counterparts to serve time in jail or prison.
+As the country adopted a “lock ’em up” approach to crime control beginning in the 1970s, this racial gap exploded.13 In 2000, 12% of African American males aged 20-24 were incarcerated, versus 2% of whites.
 The disparity has lessened a bit since then, but it remains huge.

-So the data seem to suggest that blacks are more likely than whites to be stopped by police and to experience use of force if stopped.
-Among those stopped or arrested, blacks aren’t, it appears, more likely than whites to be shot at or killed by police.
-It’s the fact that they are stopped and arrested more frequently than whites that makes African Americans more likely to end up shot at or killed.
+Among those stopped or arrested, Blacks aren’t more likely than whites to be shot at or killed by police, according to two in-depth studies.16 But Blacks are more likely than whites to be stopped or arrested by police.17 So it’s the fact that they are stopped and arrested more frequently than whites that makes African Americans more likely to end up shot at and killed.

-Why are blacks more likely than whites to have encounters — stoppings, arrests — with the police?
-In a 2016 Pew poll, 18% of blacks said they have been stopped by police unfairly in the past 12 months, versus only 3% of whites.
-A 2016 Justice Department investigation found that for years the Baltimore Police Department has systematically stopped, searched, and arrested black residents without sufficient rationale.14
+Why are Blacks more likely than whites to be stopped or arrested by police?
+In a 2016 Pew poll, 18% of Blacks said they have been stopped by police unfairly in the past 12 months, versus only 3% of whites.
+A 2016 Justice Department investigation found that for years the Baltimore Police Department systematically stopped, searched, and arrested Black residents without sufficient rationale.18

 EMBRACE BY OTHER GROUPS

 The American National Election Study routinely asks people to rate how they feel about various groups and institutions on a “feeling thermometer,” ranging from not favorable (0) to favorable (100).
-Figure 21 shows how Americans, on average, feel about blacks and about whites.
-In 1964 there was a sizable gap, with the average feeling toward blacks at 63 and the average toward whites at 83.
+Figure 26 shows how Americans, on average, feel about Blacks and about whites.
+In 1964 there was a sizable gap, with the average feeling toward Blacks at 63 and the average toward whites at 83.
 The gap closed steadily during the ensuing decades, and in 2004 it reached parity.
-There was again a bit of separation in 2008 and 2012, but the gap remained good bit smaller than it had been half a century earlier.
+There was again a bit of separation in the 2010s, but the gap remained good bit smaller than it had been half a century earlier.

-Figure 22 shows direct indicators of whites’ attitudes toward African Americans and toward their inclusion.
+Figure 27 shows direct indicators of whites’ attitudes toward African Americans and toward their inclusion.
 Each suggests progress.
 Nearly all whites now say they would vote for a qualified African American for president, and indeed many did in 2008 and 2012.
-About three-quarters say they’d be willing to live in a half-black neighborhood.
-A sizable majority say they oppose housing discrimination and that blacks aren’t lazy.
-Smaller but increased shares say it’s okay for blacks “to push where not wanted” and okay for a close relative to marry a black person.
+More than nine in ten approve of interracial marriage between Blacks and whites.
+About three-quarters say they’d be willing to live in a half-Black neighborhood.
+A sizable majority say they oppose housing discrimination and that Blacks aren’t lazy.
+Smaller but increased shares say it’s okay for Blacks “to push where not wanted” and okay for a close relative to marry a black person.

 WHAT DO AFRICAN AMERICANS THINK?